-The many stories about traveling with Adult ADHD are definitely entertaining.
-Many of us have a amusing story or two to share about a calamity we’ve faced while traveling.
+In my years as an ADHD coach, I’ve heard many entertaining stories about traveling with Adult ADHD.
+Many of us can share a calamity we’ve faced while traveling.
 With Adult ADHD on board, travel can get interesting.
-Especially when it comes to packing a suitcase.

-Once, many years ago before my ADD diagnosis when I was newly married, my husband and I had arranged the trip of a lifetime to Tahiti.
-I had the trip preparations planned perfectly, or so I thought.
+Once, many years before my ADHD diagnosis, Favorite Husband and I had arranged the trip of a lifetime.
+We were going to Tahiti.
+We had the trip planned perfectly, or so I thought.

-Except, our flight to Tahiti was moved a whole day early to avoid an airline strike.
+Except my last minute plan backfired.
+Our flight to Tahiti was moved a whole day early to avoid a French airline strike.
 Of course I hadn’t prepared a thing for the trip.